rolandhordos/Study-ReactNative/README.md

 ### Jest

+Validate method execution and state present within call.

+Sequenced return values - immediately jump to set of state at the start of a test.

+Favorite quote in the documentation:
+> "try to avoid the temptation to implement logic inside of any function that's not directly being tested"

 **Q**: How can I verify default component behaviour that doesn't appear in the snapshot, for example flex direction if it's not explicitly set?

+#### Mocking Time

+Deep insight into runtime behavior.

+##### jest.useFakeTimers()

+Timey wimey tardis magic !
+You can drive time thousands of times faster than real time (infinite loop detection kicks in at 100000 events).
+Time jump to just the next event or fire up the Blink drive and *jest.runTimersToTime* jump to a specific point in time.

+Combined with Jest's normal function mocking which looks and works beautifully in ES6+ syntax and tracks state seen within the call.
+ES7 bound instance methods work seamlessly this way as well -- easy to prove in the mock.calls state.

+Note: manually clear state at the end of a timer mock test with *jest.clearAllMocks*, otherwise other tests within the same suite can add to the state.
+I was mistaken that Jest already did this on it's own between tests.
+Incredible that this can be caught, let alone surfaced for you in mentorship fashion.
+It's so easy to miss that the runtime can stack up calls to *setInterval* in an managed runtime.
+In other platforms this dynamic - unexpected runtime / container residue can cumulatively cost weeks.
+First hand, this found a recent iOS team I lead abandoning TeamCity for iOS CI purposes, never knowing why the Swift/ObjC testing was so unreliable compared to Xcode Server (identical tests).

+Still not done.
+Now .. **snapshot this exposed state** as well.
+I did not know previous to this that the same snapshot mechanism for the React view hierarchy can be used as:

+	expect(yourMock).toMatchSnapshot

+.. then automatically matched every single time you run.
+This will catch unexpected state creep and race conditions *FOR YOU* with one line of code.

 ### Component Development